skyzo-sa/skyzo-sa/README.md

 ## Projects

-- IAll my projects are showcased as proof and evidence of my expertise here: - [👨🏾‍💻 PROJECTS](https://github.com/skyzo-sa/ePortfolio/tree/main)
+- All my hands-on LAB projects are showcased as proof and evidence of my expertise here: - [👨🏾‍💻 PROJECTS](https://github.com/skyzo-sa/ePortfolio/tree/main)